pmontojo/pd_SpeechTOtext/README.md

 1.Download demoVideo to watch a short demo

-2.Download flowVideo to watch a short explanation of the flow

-3.Open both rproject and myStudentUI as maven web projects.
+2.Open both rproject and myStudentUI as maven web projects.

-4.Add dependencies for sphinx
+3.Add dependencies for sphinx